 If you want the health benefits of both coconut oil and Cannabidiol (CBD), HempMy Pet has a high-quality formula that’s made specifically for pets.
 This all-natural oil contains only two ingredients, certified organic coconut oil and a full-spectrum hemp extract, which is rich in CBD, CBG, CBC, Terpenes, and other Cannabinoids.

 How can CBD help your dog?
-CBD’s health benefits include relieving anxiety, moderate to severe pain, chronic inflammation, arthritis, joint pain, seizures, digestion problems, and more.
+CBD’s health benefits include relieving anxiety, moderate to severe pain, chronic inflammation, arthritis, joint pain, digestion problems, and more.
 You can use HempMy Pet’s hemp-infused coconut oil both orally or topically.

 - $39.00 for 100mg hemp-infused coconut oil (5 fl. oz. jar)